ahsan-fayyaz/Data-Science-World-Happiness/blog_post.md

 #### Bayesian Ridge Regression

 Bayesian regression allows a natural mechanism to survive insufficient data or poorly distributed data by formulating linear regression using probability distributors rather than point estimates.
 The output or response 'y' is assumed to be drawn from a probability distribution rather than estimated as a single value.
-This model performed very well in our situation almost as good as Linear Regression and ENet.
+This model performed very well in our situation, almost as good as Linear Regression and ENet.

-Since `Linear Regression` gave us the highest accuracy, let's compare the relationship of all the factors with happiness score.
+Since `Linear Regression` gave us the highest accuracy, let's compare the relationship of all the factors with the happiness score.

 #### GDP per capita vs Happiness Score